MartMcMahon/mariana/README.md

 - Use `npm run start` to start the development server at [http://localhost:1234].
 - Use `npm run build` to output a production build to `dist/`.
-- Use `npm run tsc` to run the type checker.
+- Use `npm run tsc` to run the type checker once.
+- Use `npm run tsc-watch` to run the type checker continuously
+- Use `npm run prettier` to autoformat all source files

 ## What's in all the folders?